 Honestly?
 I couldn't think for the life of me (and I was looking up antonyms too!) of an "S" word for body image or putting ourselves down when we look in the mirror.

 This is one of THE biggest topics I find women I connect with struggle with.
 I mean: with so many images in the world of "Perfect" bodies (but did you know less than 4% truly have this..but another post for this topic since really?
 YOU ARE perfect the way you are; you are you - the best one at that).

 Women as they get to their 40's and above fall into a couple of categories I find:

-- The "I have FINALLY got to a place where I'm so comfy in my own skin; I love all my body allows me do.
+- The "I have FINALLY got to a place where I'm more comfy in my own skin; I appreciate what my body allows me to do.
 LOVE how strong I feel and BRING ON the next decade! or:

 - I jiggle; I see my flaws; I'm getting older; life's heading downhill from here.

 Which camp do you want to fall into?

 Don't try to overcome your sugar habit overnight - not gonna happen (or let's say "rarely") - you'll feel as if you are missing out and depriving yourself and will ultimately spend the hours dreaming of food.

 Instead?
 Pick one thing you want to change (ie, adding fruit to your yoghurt instead of purchasing the fruit-filled (sugary.....) yoghurts.
 Or...one sugar in your coffee instead of two for a day (increasing days every few days); or another idea?
 Switching up from those SUGAR-filled "mocha-choca-watte-latte" (I never know their names) to "just" coffee.
 Just a few ideas for you....

 This one is aaaaall about training the mind.
 Bottom line my Friends.